AdobeDocs/experience-manager-cloud-service.en/help/assets/manage-collections-assets-view.md

 ## Search a collection {#search-collections}

-Click **[!UICONTROL Collections]** in the left rail and use the Search box to specify a text as the criteria to search for a collection. [!DNL Assets Essentials] uses the specified text to search collection names, metadata including tags defined for a collection and returns appropriate results.
+Click **[!UICONTROL Collections]** in the left rail and use the Search box to specify a text as the criteria to search for a collection. [!DNL Assets view] uses the specified text to search collection names, metadata including tags defined for a collection and returns appropriate results.

 >[!NOTE]
 >
->Assets Essentials performs search in collections available at the root level.
+>Assets view performs search in collections available at the root level.
 It does not perform search in assets and folders available in collections.

 -->